-Getting rid of wasps’ nests
+Getting rid of wasp nests

 The wasps that may become a nuisance in late summer and fall belong to the family Vespidae.
 Though many species of vespids lead a solitary lifestyle and rarely cause us problems, yellow jackets, bald-faced hornets and paper wasps are social insects that live in large colonies.
-They construct their nests in the ground, in trees, under eves and inside wall voids and attics.
+They construct their nests in the ground, in trees, under eaves and inside wall voids and attics.
 Nest construction starts in late spring and continues throughout the summer.
 The last brood raised includes males and next year’s queens.
-Due to the importance of these reproductives, the worker wasps become very protective and aggressive toward those who venture too close to the nest this time of year.
+Due to the importance of these reproductives, the worker wasps become very protective and defensive toward those who venture too close to the nest this time of year.

-Michigan State University Extension says another important consideration when contemplating whether to eliminate a wasp nest is its location.
+An important consideration when contemplating whether to eliminate a wasp nest is its location.
 Nests located in out-of-the-way sites that are not likely to be disturbed can be ignored since they are going to die out later in the year.
-Small, exposed paper wasp nests are easily controlled by aerosol wasp sprays that produce a concentrated stream of juice that has a range of 15 to 20 feet.
-Paper wasps do not cover their nests in a papier-mache envelope like those of yellow jackets and bald-faced hornets, so their brood cells and workers are exposed and vulnerable.
-Simply point the nozzle at the nest, shoot and watch ‘em die.
+Small, exposed paper wasp nests can be controlled by aerosol wasp sprays that produce a concentrated stream of insecticide that has a range of 15 to 20 feet or with a hose on the jet setting.
+Paper wasps do not cover their nests in a papier-mâché envelope like those of yellow jackets and bald-faced hornets, so their brood cells and workers are exposed and vulnerable.
+Read and follow the pesticide’s label, point the nozzle at the nest, and spray the pesticide on the nest.

 Removing yellow jacket ground nests

-Ground-nesting yellow jackets are often discovered, sometimes painfully, while mowing the lawn or weeding gardens and flower beds.
-Ground nests are easily controlled with a single application of an insecticidal dust directed at the nest opening.
+In instances where the nest must be removed, ground nests are easily controlled with a single application of an insecticidal dust directed at the nest opening.
 Insecticidal dusts work well in these cases because the wasps pick the dust up as they enter the nest and carry it to the core of the nest.
-This contaminates the entire nest and soon all the wasps will die off, normally within one or two days.
-Again, early morning is the preferred treatment time and the precautionary measures outlined in the above paragraph should be followed.
-Pour about a quarter cup of Sevin 5 Garden Dust in a disposable paper cup and approach the nest in a nonchalant manner.
-I believe wasps can sense bad intent, so try to act like you are just strolling by.
-Then, quickly dump the cup directly in the opening and move away from the nest with great haste.
+This insecticide contaminates the entire nest and soon all the wasps will die off, normally within one or two days.
+Early morning is the preferred treatment time and the precautionary measures outlined in the above paragraph should be followed.
+Apply an insecticidal dust with a disposable paper cup or bulb duster.
+Then, quickly dump the cup or bulb duster directly in the nest opening and move away from the nest with great haste.

-Removing nests inside structures
+Removing wasp nests inside structures

 The most challenging of all social vespids to get rid of are those that construct concealed nests inside walls, attics and other areas inside homes and structures.
 Wasp sprays are seldom effective against these nests because the nest is often located some distance from the entrance and the spray never reaches the core of the nest.

 Be sure to read and follow all instructions and safety precautions found on the label before using any pesticide.